 California lawmakers recognized the gross overregulation at the local level and signed government code 65852.2 into state law.
 Thankfully, these archaic regulations regarding minimum lot sizes, parking restrictions, you name it, are now null and void.

-Jurisdictions Can Write Their Own Ordinance:
+Jurisdictions Can Write Their Own Granny Flat Ordinance

 Now, let’s examine the California’s state standards.

-Any single-family residence can now build a granny flat or accessory dwelling unit (ADU) on their property.
-Any existing structure, like a garage, can be converted into an accessory dwelling unit.
+Any single-family or multi-use property in California can now build a granny flat on their property.
+This includes properties with duplexes, triplexes, and apartment buildings.
+Any existing structure, like a garage or basement, can be converted into an accessory dwelling unit.

 Not sure what your zone is?
 You can visit ScoutRed.com to figure it out, or contact Maxable.

 Granny Flat Size Regulations